NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 |ConvertProfileToHoloOASISProfile | Internal utility method that converts a `OASIS.API.Core.Profile` object to a `HoloOASIS.Profile` object.
 The `HoloOASIS.Profile` object extends the `OASIS.API.Core.Profile` object by adding the `HcAddressHash` property to store the address hash returned from Holochain when adding new entries to the chain.
 | GetHolonsNearMe | This implements part of the IOASISNET interface.
 This has not been implemented yet and is just a stub.
 This method will get a list of the Holons (items/objects) near the user/avatar.
 |GetPlayersNearMe|This implements part of the IOASISNET interface.
 This has not been implemented yet and is just a stub.
 This method will get a list of the players/avatars near the player's user/avatar.
-|HandleError| This is a private method where all errors are funneled and handled.
+|HandleError| This is a private method where all errors are funnelled and handled.
 |Initialize| Call this method to initilize the provider.
 Internally this will call the [Connect](#connect) method on the [HoloNETClient](#holonet) class.
 |LoadProfileAsync| Call this method to load the users profile/avatar data and return it in a `Profile` object.
 This has 3 overloads.
 |RemoveKarmaFromProfileAsync| Call this method to remove karma from the users profile/avatar.